ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 All The Documentation Is Wrong

 Terra's documentation is so wrong that it somehow manages to be wrong in both directions.
 That is, some of the documentation is out-of-date, while some of the documentation refers to concepts that never made it out of the develop branch.
+I can only assume that a time-traveling gremlin was hired to write the documentation for it to have gotten into this state.

 The terra symbol operator as a C preprocessor replacement instead of a template